BanterBoy/scripts-blog/_posts/functions/Add-ADUsertoLocalGroup.md

 #### Download

-Some information about why this button exists and how you can download the complete repository.
+You can of course copy any part of the script from the text above, or you can simply press the download button and download the entire script.
+Choice is yours....its just nice to have choices 😎

 <button class="btn" type="submit" onclick="window.open('http://agamar.domain.leigh-services.com:4000/powershell/functions/activeDirectory/ADUserAccountFunctions.ps1')">
     <i class="fa fa-cloud-download-alt">